 Local Government reaches people where they live, work and play.
 Councils play a central role in leading and promoting peaceful, helpful and safe environments for the community.

 Whitehorse City Council is committed to prevention of violence against women and children.
-In 2019 Council is developing an Action Plan to guide local initiatives to prevent family violence from happening in the first place.
+Council is developing an Action Plan to guide local initiatives to prevent family violence from happening in the first place.
 You can be part of preventing violence against women.
 View the video to see what our local community is doing now.

 Council is committed to prevention of violence against women and children.
 Current actions include, but are not limited to:

 - Whitehorse Celebrates Equality and Respect program over 16 days in November and December, information and activities focusing on stopping violence against women from happening in the first place.
-Whitehorse Manningham Libraries run their annual Gender Equity Storytime sessions during this time.
+Whitehorse Manningham Libraries run their annual Gender Equity and Diversity Storytime sessions during this time.

 - Women’s Leadership and Business Programs